 The big difference between a cash ISA and a stocks and shares ISA is the way your money is used.
 You can think of a cash ISA as a normal savings account.
-Stocks and shares ISAs invest your money in the stock market.
+A Stocks and shares ISA invests your money in the stock market.

 Remember that tax benefits depend on your individual circumstances and may change in the future.

 |Tax free||Tax efficient|

 |Ideal if you need access to your money quickly, or if you want to know your money is safe in a bank account||This is a medium to long term investment so you should be prepared to invest your money for at least five years|

 |Low risk with a guaranteed return||Higher risk with a potentially higher return.
 Your capital will be at risk|